Skip to content

 Course Highlights

-• 8 varied modules - Covering key nursing topics in medical nursing delivered over 8 months (one module released every other month)
+• 8 varied modules covering key clinical topics in medical nursing

 Course updates